 With it comes to your strategic orientation, measurable, realistic and controllable key figures must be defined.
 These should keep your eyes on the goal and help you define measures and carry out a mid-term evaluation (and possible reorientation) of the sales strategy.

 In order to effectively introduce your online shop with your customers and create acceptance, you have to start planning marketing measures will in advance.
 How would you like to inform existing and potential customers of the services offered by your new shop?

 Next to case studies and customer reviews, which are particularly suitable for B2B business, you can market directly through your own employees.
 Provide them with thorough training so that they are prepared to offer your customers authentic advice.

-With Shopware Enterprise, you can rely on an extremely powerful and highly agile platform to support the growth of your business.
-The Enterprise platform can be used to reproduce very complex business processes and individual expansions within a standard system solution so that you always remain independent.
-The B2B Suite provides you with an extensive feature and includes features like rights and roles management, approval processes, budgeting and quick ordering.
+With Shopware 6 you can rely on an extremely powerful and highly agile platform to support the growth of your business.
+Especially the Enterprise Edition can be used to reproduce very complex business processes and individual expansions within a standard system solution so that you always remain independent.